dafny-lang/dafny/docs/DafnyRef/Types.md

 components within it are _clusters_ of mutually recursive definitions; the clusters are arranged in a DAG.
 This stratifies the functions so that a call from one cluster in the DAG to a lower cluster is allowed arbitrarily.
-For an intra-cluster call, Dafny prescribes a proof obligation that is taken through the program verifier’s reasoning engine.
-Semantically, each function activation is labeled by a _rank_—a lexicographic tuple determined by evaluating the function’s `decreases` clause upon invocation of the function.
+For an intra-cluster call, Dafny prescribes a proof obligation that is taken through the program verifier???s reasoning engine.
+Semantically, each function activation is labeled by a _rank_???a lexicographic tuple determined by evaluating the function???s `decreases` clause upon invocation of the function.
 The proof obligation for an intra-cluster call is thus that the rank of the callee is strictly less (in a language-defined well-founded relation) than the rank of the caller.
-Because these well-founded checks correspond to proving termination of executable code, we will often refer to them as “termination checks”.
+Because these well-founded checks correspond to proving termination of executable code, we will often refer to them as ???termination checks???.
 The same process applies to methods.

 Lemmas in Dafny are commonly introduced by declaring a method, stating the property of the lemma in the _postcondition_ (keyword `ensures`) of